Why is My SD Card Not Working?

 • Partition Map corruption in turn results in data loss.

-Why my sd card is not working?
+Why SD card is not working?

 Your SD card might not be working due to the following reasons: